Interior Design Services

 How it Works

-We meet for an initial consultation on site to discuss your hopes and dreams for the house.
+We meet for an initial consultation on site or in our office to discuss your hopes and dreams for the house.
 We use this as an information gathering exercise where we listen and take notes about what you want to achieve.
 We also run through the floor plans if you already have these.
-Initial Consult $325.
+Initial Consult $499.

 Scope of work